Interdisciplinary Social Sciences

 In addition to the University’s general requirements, students seeking the B.A. in Interdisciplinary Social Sciences must meet the requirements listed below.

-Consult with your academic advisor for courses which may satisfy both the General Studies requirement and common prerequisites.
+Consult with your academic advisor for courses which may satisfy both the General Education requirement and common prerequisites.

 For Community Education specialization: